wofferl/proxmox-backup-arm64/README.md

+[!IMPORTANT]
+**The main branch is currently experimental to build pbs 4.x for Debian/Trixie, the 3.x build script has moved to the stable-3 branch**
+**Latest release will continue to be the latest 3.x version.**

 # proxmox-backup-arm64
-Script for building Proxmox Backup Server 3.x for Debian/Bookworm<br />
+Script for building Proxmox Backup Server **4.x** for **Debian/Trixie**<br />
+To build Proxmox Backup Server **3.x** for **Debian/Bookworm** use the stable-3 branch.

 At least 4 GB are required for compiling.
 On devices with low memory, SWAP must be used (see help section).

 ## Download pre-built packages
-You can find unoffical debian packages for bookworm that are created with the build.sh script and github actions at https://github.com/wofferl/proxmox-backup-arm64/releases.
+You can find unoffical debian packages for **Bookworm** or **Trixie** that are created with the build.sh script and github actions at https://github.com/wofferl/proxmox-backup-arm64/releases.

-With the script you can also download all files of the latest release at once
+With the script you can also download all files of the latest **Debian/Bookworm** release at once
 ```
 ./build.sh download
 ```